Would you prefer the formal version? Or the more complete and colorful “hard knocks of life” version?

 I’ve been around many people with severe mental and emotional health conditions—including a bit of my own—but a lot of it in my closest family and friends.
 (You can read more here, What You Didn’t Know about My AMAZING Wife)

-I also grew up feeling a little weird because my parents were from the Netherlands.
-To my friends, we ate strange food, my parents talked funny, and we were very religious.
-We didn’t act like the people around us.
+I also grew up feeling a little weird because my parents were immigrants from the Netherlands.
+To my friends, we ate strange food, my parents talked funny and were very quiet people, and we were very religious.
+We weren’t quite like the people around us in Western PA who loved shotguns, hunting, four-wheel drive trucks, and American football.
 I felt disoriented and conspicuously out of place.

-I’ve also crossed paths with drug and alcohol addiction—including an intense period of my own—and many efforts to help others.
+I also crossed paths with drug addiction—including an intense period of my own—and many efforts to help others.
 My 12 years working at a drug and alcohol rehab for juveniles was a life-changing experience for me.
-“Help your brother’s boat across, and see!
+This Hindu proverb was fulfilled for me: “Help your brother’s boat across, and see!
 Your own has reached the shore.”
-This Hindu proverb was fulfilled for me.

-As a child, I tasted of the goodness of Christ.
+As a child, I tasted the goodness of Christ.
 It was real and satisfying and precious.
 Over time, I lost touch with Christ and ended up in a confused, crisis of faith.
-The way I found Christ again was unforgettable, which you can read about here.
+The way I found Christ again was unforgettable, which you can read about here: My Story: God Never Gave Up On Me.

 I also have a wonderful wife.
-We were unable to have children, which was a tortuous hardship for her.
-(You can read more about my wife’s numerous challenges.)
+We were unable to have children, which was a torturous hardship for her.
+(You can read more about our challenges in Happy After All: Our Harrowing Story of Hope and Healing.)
 Without her great sense of humor and loving ways, I wouldn’t be who I am today.
 She is a light to me and others.
-And of course, what’s life without great doggies?
+And of course, what’s life without loving dogs?